Kishor363/Student_management_system/README.md

 # student_management_system
-Created API for all kind of CURD operation
+Created API for all kind of CURD operation in which on the basis of mark u can get there division automatically.